StarLard/ios-exercise/readme.md

       should contain h, 1, and 3).
         - Selecting one of numbered menu items should cause that screen to slide in from the left or the right.
-In this case selecteing 1 would cause screen 1 to slide in from the left.
+In this case selecting 1 would cause screen 1 to slide in from the left.
           Selecting 3 would cause screen 3 to slide in from the right.
         - Selecting h will cause the home screen to slide in from the top.